-- I In the Physics toolbar, in the Boundary section, click Pairs and choose Continuity. - 2 In the Settings window for Continuity, locate the Pair Selection section. - 3 Under Pairs, click Add. - 4 In the Add dialog box, select Identity Boundary Pair I (apI) in the Pairs list. - 5 Click OK.
+- I In the Physics toolbar, click Pairs and choose Continuity. - 2 In the Settings window for Continuity, locate the Pair Selection section. - 3 Under Pairs, click + Add. - 4 In the Add dialog box, select Identity Boundary Pair I (ap I) in the Pairs list. - 5 Click OK.